vitabaks/docs/docs/deployment/hetzner.md

 #### Prerequisites

-You will need the API token to deploy the cluster to your Hetzner Cloud provider account.
+You will need an API token to deploy the cluster to your Hetzner Cloud account, and S3 credentials to create Hetzner Object Storage (S3 bucket) for backups.

-See the [official documentation](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/) for instructions on creating an access token.
+See the official documentation for instructions: [Generating an API token](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/), [Generating S3 keys](https://docs.hetzner.com/storage/object-storage/getting-started/generating-s3-keys/).

 :::note
-You can either add these credentials in advance on the **Settings** page under the **Secrets** tab, or you will be prompted to enter them during the cluster creation process.
+You can either add your API token in advance on the **Settings** page under the **Secrets** tab, or you will be prompted to enter them during the cluster creation process.
 :::

 import Tabs from '@theme/Tabs';